C2SM/c2sm.github.io/tasks/index.md

 Depending on the urgency or current workload of the Core Team, C2SM may begin work on the task immediately or at a later point in time.

 4. **Feedback and Discussion of Tasks:**
-During the semi-annual WG Day, to which representatives of each C2SM member group are invited, the status and future of submitted tasks are discussed.
+During the biannual WG Day, to which representatives of each C2SM member group are invited, the status and future of submitted tasks are discussed.
 Members can provide critical feedback on the process.
 </details>

 <details close markdown="block">